 I find the best bang for my buck to be at my local Ace Hardware store or home improvement retailer.
 Keep an eye out for sales and coupons.
 I signed up for rewards at my local hardware store and they send me coupons every month that save me $5 to $20 per month.
 It adds up!

 Another economical option for birdseed is at Costco.
-A 30-pound bag of sunflower blend is typically around $25-$35 (I’ve seen it on sale for much less too).
+A 30-pound bag of sunflower blend is typically around $25-$35 (I’ve seen it on sale too).
 That’s the best value I’ve seen!
 I almost always have a bag of it on hand.

 Want to only put out a certain amount of bird seed you can afford?
 Put it out at the same time each morning!
 Even if the birds empty your feeders before the next day, they will quickly learn the timing and will flock to it at your regularly scheduled time each day.
 Birds are creatures of habit when it comes to their meals, just like us!

 Black oil sunflower seed and white millet are the two cheapest quality bird seeds that draw in the widest variety of birds.
-Stock up in bulk on these seeds from a local hardware store or retailer.
+Stock up in bulk on these seeds.
 Keep any eye out for sales!
 So long as you keep your seed dry, you can buy a lot and store it to be set on bird seed for a long time.

 Here are the birds that regularly like eating black oil sunflower seed: